 The Book of Life had a budget of around $50 million, while Coco has one upwards of $200 million.
-It's not fair for me to compare these films directly considering the studios, the budgets, and the 3 year time difference.
-So instead, I'll eschew technical comparisons for ones considering the writing, the music, the visuals, and the characters.
-If compared them directly, there's really no contest.
-Coco is the clear winner when it comes to the quality of the rendering.
-Moreover, I'll also discuss the way the culture is used in both films, as well as their many strange similarities, however questionable they may seem.
+It’s not fair for me to compare these films directly considering the studios, the budgets, and the 3 year time difference.
+So instead, I’ll eschew technical comparisons for ones considering the writing, the music, the visuals, and the characters.
+If compared them directly, there’s really no contest.
+Coco is the clear winner when it comes to the quality of the visuals from the lighting to the textures to the rendering.
+Moreover, I’ll also discuss the way the culture is used in both films, from my point of view, as well as their many strange similarities, however questionable they may seem.

 Conceptually, The Book of Life uses the Mexican cultural holiday of The Day of the Dead (Día de Muertos) to both kill and revive a character.
 It is really little more than a deus ex machina plot device by the end of the story.
 They establish the existence of the celebration at the beginning, but then it recedes to inconsequence.
 That is, until our recently killed hero, Manolo, passes a test of purity.
 All of a sudden we’re hit with the news that it’s the Day of the Dead again.

 This gives way to a ton of coincidences.
 Coincidentally, this was also the day Manolo died; as well as the day his rival, Joaquin, and his love interest, Maria, are to be married; and, by pure chance, it’s also the day on of the villains, Chakal, attacks the village.
 This string of coincidences rush the story along a little too quickly and confusingly.
 Did they even bury Manolo before they got married?
 How long did they wait?
 Why couldn’t Joaquin protect the village without first marrying Maria?